bsidesroanoke/bsidesroanoke.github.io/speakers.md

 <img src="../images/kennedy.jpg" width="200" height="275">

-With a background in computer science, I transitioned to Application Security seamlessly after college.
-My goal is to make security easily accessible to everyone, through improving security culture and the developer experience.
+With a background in computer science, Kennedy Toomey transitioned to Application Security seamlessly after college.
+Her goal is to make security easily accessible to everyone, through improving security culture and the developer experience.
 I believe that security should be a team that helps guide people forward instead of being a frustrating blocker.
 I am passionate about getting minorities, especially women, excited about security.

 ## Logan Diomedi